Pad96pages/Frontend-HTML-CSS-JavaScript-/README.md

 # Frontend Static Website

-This is a simple static website built using **HTML**, **CSS**, and **JavaScript**.
+These are simple static website built using **HTML**, **CSS**, and **JavaScript**.
 The project demonstrates a clean layout and basic frontend design that can be used as a template or starting point for any small website.

 ## 🚀 Features